fdeblasio/pokeemerald-expansion/notes.md

     - Kartana: Sharpness

 ### Items
+- Figure out extra bag pocket dot
+- Add new TMs
+    - Figure out Battle Frontier BP issue
+- Add charms (no longer have to worry about space)
+- See if it's possible to give the item PC and decoration PC more room
 - Max Elixir (and others?) should stay on party screen like Full Restores do
 - Add more EXP Candy to the overworld
 - Figure out how many items are obtainable in-game (item pocket only)